 A flatsat is a large motherboard where satellite avionics modules can be installed and connected as if it was inside a real satellite.
-Space Inventor’s new flatsat has 12 slots that support installation of either a Space Inventor satellite module or a PC-104 module.
-When fully populated with Space Inventor’s modules, the flatsat makes it possible to train the operation of a complete satellite while having the flexibility to swap out systems and try different configurations as well as develop and test user software.
+Space Inventor’s new flatsat has 12 slots that support installation of either Space Inventor satellite modules or PC-104 modules.
+When fully populated with Space Inventor’s modules, the flatsat test bed makes it possible to train the operation of a complete satellite while having the flexibility to swap out systems and try different configurations as well as develop and test user software.

-Space Inventor’s flatsat is supplied with all the core avionics products required for a small satellite:
+Space Inventor’s flatsat test bed is supplied with all the core avionics products required for a small satellite: